alliedvision/V4L2Viewer/README.rst

 ------------
 Known issues:

--  Pixel format tp31 is displayed, but cannot be used.
--  When auto (exposure or gain) is enabled, the manual values are not updated with the current value.
 -  Reverse X/Y in combination with a Bayer pixel format causes images with incorrect colors or an incorrect pixel format.
 -  Reverse X/Y cannot be set during image acquisition.
 -  Saving images during image acquisition is not always possible.
--  The displayed temperature is not updated while the camera is open.
-To update the displayed temperature, close and reopen the camera.